On the Hilbert scheme of varieties defined by maximal minors: Normal sheaf of a determinantal subvariety

 \end{prop}

-It will turn out that the above inequality is an equality, see the proof of the main result at the end of Section \ref{fibres}.
-The proof of the above proposition will follow from the next lemmas.
+It will turn out that the above inequality is an equality (cf. proof of the main result, Section \ref{fibres}).
+The proof of the above proposition will follow from the next lemmas and Proposition \ref{normalsheaf}.